- Whom Do Parents Call for Further Information?

 When Should Families Apply for Admission?

 The first step in the student’s formal application process for high school is the Catholic high school placement test, which is administered the second Saturday in December.
 Students take the test at the high school they plan to attend.
-This year the test is scheduled on Saturday, December 14, 2013 from 9:00 a.m. to 12:30 p.m.
+This year the test is scheduled on Saturday, December 13, 2014 from 9:00 a.m. to 12:30 p.m.
 Students need to bring $10 and two #2 pencils.
+(If the December High School Placement Test is canceled due to inclement weather or other emergency, it will be rescheduled for the following Saturday – December 20, 2014 – in December.)

 Prior to the placement tests, students are invited to shadow at high schools, and each high school holds an open house in the fall.
 For more information about shadowing and open houses, click here.